LibertyDSNP/spec/pages/Identity/Registry.md

     /**
      * @dev Log when a resolution address is changed
-     * @param id The DSNP Id
+     * @param id The DSNP User Id
-     * @param addr The address the DSNP Id is pointing at
+     * @param addr The address the DSNP User Id is pointing at
      * @param handle The actual UTF-8 string used for the handle */ event DSNPRegistryUpdate(uint64 indexed id, address indexed addr, string handle);

     /**
-     * @dev Register a new DSNP Id
+     * @dev Register a new DSNP User Id
-     * @param addr Address for the new DSNP Id to point at
+     * @param addr Address for the new DSNP User Id to point at
      * @param handle The handle for discovery
      *
      * MUST reject if the handle is already in use
      * MUST emit DSNPRegistryUpdate
      * MUST check that addr implements IDelegation interface